GiorgioSimonini/docker_ros_nvidia/README.md

 The workspace directory should be the folder containing `run.bash` and `build.bash`.
 It is mounted in the Docker container on startup.

-Build the workspace inside the Docker container with colcon or catkin to avoid permission problems.
+First time on run.bash execution there is no ros workspace.
+Build it inside the Docker container with colcon or catkin(catkin build) to avoid permission problems.
 The workspace's `setup.bash` is automatically sourced when the container is opened; thus it will fail the first time the container is run.

 Take a look at https://docs.docker.com/develop/develop-images/dockerfile_best-practices/ before modifying the Dockerfile according to your needs.